It’s summer time!

 Other tips for serving in the car, because we eat while driving and save our rest stops for running around:

--I take a thin lap board and keep it next to my seat for meal times when I am trying to set up people’s food. -I have an older child sit near the front of the van to help pass out food.
+-I take a thin lap board and keep it next to my seat for meal times when I am trying to set up people’s food.

 -Take a roll of paper towels to keep under my seat, but stuff the middle with grocery bags for trash.